What Are the Subfields of Psychology?

 This subfield of psychology focuses on the study of adult development, the many different aspects of adulthood and how they relate to psychology.
 One major topic in this subfield is how people change throughout their adult development and aging.

 A similar subfield to adult development is geropsychology.
-Geropsychology is a specialty that focuses on helping older people and their families maintain their psychological and physical well-being to achieve their maximum potential during later life.
-This means that geropsychology deals with many different topics, including mental health, dealing with chronic illness, grief and loss, health promotion and end-of-life care.2 You can best learn about these topics in a graduate degree program, such as a master’s in geropsychology.
+Geropsychology is a specialty that focuses on helping an aging population and their families maintain their psychological and physical well-being to achieve their maximum potential during later life.
+This means that geropsychology deals with many different topics, including mental health, chronic illness, grief and loss, health promotion and end-of-life care.2 You can best learn about these topics by earning a graduate degree, such as a master’s in geropsychology.

 Sport and Performance Psychology